tonini/overseer/README.markdown

 # Overseer

-Overseer is a testing framework in Ruby and it's just for an educational purpose.
+Overseer is a testing framework in Ruby for educational purposes.